 In the first half of 2019, on the basis of the findings of the literature review, the research team designed survey, focus group and interview questions, and obtained ethics approval for the empirical study.

 The project is now in its second stage, which involves the execution of the empirical study.
 Between August and September 2019, the research team carried out a survey of 1,500 Australians who have recently made a claim on a building, home contents or comprehensive car insurance policy.
 Between August and September 2019, the research team also carried out a survey of 1,000 Australians who do not have building, home contents or comprehensive car insurance.

-Further research — which may involve interviews with consumers, as well as focus group interviews with financial counsellors, consumer solicitors, microfinance workers and other consumer advocates — will be carried out in 2020.
+Between January and February 2021, the research team carried out a series of interviews with consumers around Australia who experienced problems or disputes relating to insurance claims made in the aftermath of natural disasters or extreme weather events.
+Further research — which may involve focus group interviews with financial counsellors, consumer solicitors, microfinance workers and other consumer advocates – will be carried out later in 2021.

 - Evgenia Bourova, Ian Ramsay and Paul Ali, 'Cause to Complain?
 Consumer Experiences of Internal and External Dispute Resolution in the Context of General Insurance' 30 (4) Australasian Dispute Resolution Journal 302-316

 Financial exclusion, poor insurer practices and other issues affecting consumers of general insurance have been the subject of significant media attention in recent years.